electrode-io/electrode/packages/subapp-pbundle/README.md

-# Electrode Subapp For Preact and Redux Bundler
+# Electrode Subapp For Preact and Redux Bundler(Deprecated)

 This module mainly serve to setup subapp-web with [Preact] framework, and the support for [redux-bundler] for Electrode subapps.